This recipe for Blueberry Crunch Muffins recipe was sponsored by Collective Bias, Inc. and its advertiser. All opinions expressed are my own.

 While I’d never turn down a homemade blueberry muffin of any kind, I yearned for the longest time to recreate the muffins I found in my favorite coffee shops and bakeries: big and buttery with lots of fruit and a tender crumb.

 During my quest, I discovered that adding crushed Cracklin’ Oat Bran cereal to the batter itself allows it to stand up to the moisture content of the berries, resulting in a hearty, balanced texture.

 A second addition of Cracklin’ Oat Bran to the streusel topping gives the muffins an irresistible crunch and an extra pop of sweet, toasted oat flavor, reminiscent of oatmeal cookies.
-It’s a great way to reinvent and combine two breakfast classics—muffins and cereal—with ingredients that are always easy to find at your local ACME Market.
+It’s a great way to reinvent and combine two breakfast classics—muffins and cereal.

 A couple of general tips for achieving bakery-style muffins at home: First, toss the blueberries with a little bit of flour before folding into the batter so they’re well distributed and don’t sink to the bottom of the muffin tins.

 Second, avoid over-mixing the batter.
 Seeing a few small streaks of flour is ok!
 Too much mixing will result in a tough crumb when baked.

 Third, whether you’re using standard or jumbo muffin tins (instructions for both are in the recipe; I used jumbo here), fill the wells almost to the top with batter to create gorgeous, crowned tops.

 Lastly, don’t over-bake.
 For the best texture, muffins should be removed from the oven when the tops are golden and a tester inserted in the center comes out with only a few crumbs attached, not totally clean.